Everyone I Have Ever Slept With 1963–1995

 Everyone I Have Ever Slept With 1963–1995 (1995), also known as The Tent, was an artwork by Tracey Emin.
 The work was a tent with the appliquéd names of, literally, everyone she had ever slept with (not necessarily had sex with).
 It achieved iconic status and was owned by Charles Saatchi.
 Since its destruction in the 2004 Momart London warehouse fire, Emin has refused to recreate the piece.

 History

 Emin calls Everyone I Have Ever Slept With 1963–1995 "my tent" or "the tent" and considers it one of her two "seminal pieces", the other being My Bed; she has described both as "seminal, fantastic and amazing work".

 Everyone I Have Ever Slept With 1963–1995 was a tent appliquéd with the 102 names of the people with whom she had slept as of 1995.
 The title is often misinterpreted as a euphemism for sexual partners, but was in fact intended more inclusively:

 Some I'd had a shag with in bed or against a wall; some I had just slept with, like my grandma.
 I used to lay in her bed and hold her hand.
 We used to listen to the radio together and nod off to sleep.
 You don't do that with someone you don't love and don't care about.

-Everyone I Have Ever Slept With 1963–1995 by Tracey Emin (1995).
-An interior view of the work.